AdobeDocs/experience-manager-65.en/help/forms/using/cm-inline-condition.md

 seo-title: Inline condition and repeat in Interactive Communications and letters
 description: Using inline condition and repeat in Interactive Communications and letters, you can create communications that are highly contextual and well structured.
 seo-description: Using inline condition and repeat in Interactive Communications and letters, you can create communications that are highly contextual and well structured.
-uuid: 16e38929-f81b-4582-9daf-6c756a4390e9
+uuid: 32b48a8b-431d-4f9c-9f51-8e7e9ac624a0
 topic-tags: correspondence-management
 content-type: reference
 products: SG_EXPERIENCEMANAGER/6.4
 topic-tags: interactive-communications
-discoiquuid: f376b8c1-e176-4fe6-b298-f3d493c59319
+discoiquuid: bbaba39b-e15a-4143-b6fc-7789fa2917b4
+docset: aem65

 ---

-# Inline condition and repeat in Interactive Communications and letters {#inline-condition-and-repeat-in-interactive-communications-and-letters}
+# Inline condition and repeat in Interactive Communications and letters{#inline-condition-and-repeat-in-interactive-communications-and-letters}

-Using inline condition and repeat in Interactive Communications and letters, you can create communications that are highly contextual and well structured.

 ## Inline conditions {#inline-conditions}